Brood XXIII

-Lifecycle and history
+Life cycle and history

 Every 13 years Brood XXIII cicadas tunnel en masse to the surface of the ground in late-April to early-June of emergence years to molt, mate, lay eggs, and subsequently die off over the course of a few weeks.
 After the eggs hatch, the nymphs burrow back underground to further develop and grow for the next 13 years before emerging again, completing the cycle.
 The extreme number of emerging cicadas is often given as an example of predator satiation.

 Brood XXIII was first specifically described in 1845 by Dr. D.L.
 Pharas of Woodville, Mississippi in a local newspaper, the Woodville Republican.

 Brood XXIII is only one of three still living 13-year cicada broods; the other two are Brood XIX (the "Great Southern Brood") and Brood XXII (the "Baton Rouge Brood").
 Brood XXI (the "Floridian Brood") was a fourth 13-year brood that was last seen in 1870 in the Florida Panhandle and along the Alabama–Mississippi border.
 It is presumed extinct.

+Beginning with the 2041 emergence, eight successive emergences of Brood XXIII will be dual emergences, together with different Broods of 17-year cicadas: 2041 (with Brood XIII), 2054 (Brood IX), 2067 (Brood V), 2080 (Brood I), 2093 (Brood XIV), 2106 (Brood X), 2119 (Brood VI), and 2132 (Brood II).